https://wp.calmatters.digitaldemocracy.org/wp-content/uploads/sites/2/2024/01/San-Francisco-3560-CM.jpg

 Bio

-Scott Wiener, 54, a former San Francisco Supervisor, is a long-time advocate for LGBTQ causes.
+Scott Wiener, 55, a former San Francisco supervisor, is running for U.S Rep. Nancy Pelosi’s seat after she announced her retirement.
 Born in New Jersey, he has a bachelor’s degree from Duke University and a law degree from Harvard Law School.
 After graduating, he was a law clerk for the New Jersey Supreme Court, spent time in private practice and was a deputy San Francisco city attorney.
-He was elected to the San Francisco supervisors in 2010.
-In the Senate, he authored several bills focused on helping the LGBTQ community, legislation to address climate change and bills to create more affordable housing.
+He was elected to the board of San Francisco supervisors in 2010.
+As one of the more influential and outspoken members of the Senate, Wiener authored several bills focused on helping the LGBTQ community and addressing climate change.
+He helped spearhead efforts to build more homes in California, including a key role in reforming the state’s signature environmental law to waive regulations.

 Leader Badges